-We highly recommend the use of the following packs to help develop your child’s skills within the examination context of the St. George’s Weybridge 11+ maths test:
+We strongly suggest the use of the following packs to help develop your child’s skills within the examination context of the St. George’s Weybridge 11+ maths test:

 Get 10% off orders over £70 and 20% off orders over £250.
 Use the code eppdiscount at checkout.

 The following online practice tests are specifically designed to help students familiarise themselves with the demands of CEM Select assessment used by St. George’s Weybridge.
 These practice tests will help your child accustom themselves with all the modules covering Verbal, Numerical and Non-Verbal ability.

 Get 10% off orders over £80 and 20% off orders over £200.
 Use the code ppdiscount at checkout.